acread/Presentations_And_Resources/2023_LongReadLab.md

       -What can you infer about the base-calling accuracy?
 6. You calculated the sum of the bases called - what coverage of the Setaria genome is this? \
       **Hint: it is possible that this is less than one**
+7. How many reads were able to map to the Setaria genome?
+8. We saw that some of our unmapped reads mapped to common bacteria -- name three potential sources of bacterial \
+    DNA in our sequencing library.
-7. Each group got a subset of 11 fast5 files -- in reality, I generated 170 fast5s from my run. \
+9. Each group got a subset of 11 fast5 files -- in reality, I generated 170 fast5s from my run. \
     If the read length for all fast5s is about equal to the mean of your subset, what depth coverage \
     of Setaria did I get from this single MinIon flowcell?
-8. Using R, generate boxplots that show the distribution of fastq lengths from each of your 11 fast5s \
+10. Using R, generate boxplots that show the distribution of fastq lengths from each of your 11 fast5s \
     **Note: this means you will have 11 bars.** \
     Display a text label indicating the mean read length for each fastq \
     Use a MetBrewer color palette for your bars https://github.com/BlakeRMills/MetBrewer \